dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 [ValidateLength()]
 ```
 Interestingly enough ```[ValidateScript()]```did not work.
-Any value i tried produced the same error message, you must provide a constant.
+Any value I tried produced the same error message, you must provide a constant.
 ```powershell
 +     [ValidateScript({$true})]
 +                     ~~~~~~~